Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-is a sufficient condition that the Frobenius norm of $\Sigma$ is small (i.e. it grows slower than $O(\sqrt{m})$).
-As in section 2, we find that the balance condition in terms of $||R||_F$ and $||Q||_F$, is simple in simple cases, but delicate in general.
+In the general case (arbitrary $A,H,Q,R$), we can simplify the balance condition for successful particle filtering by using the upper bound for the Frobenius norm of $\Sigma$ : \begin{linenomath*} \end{linenomath*} If we require that this upper bound is less than $\sqrt{m}$, then we find, using the upper bound \begin{linenomath*} \end{linenomath*} that \begin{linenomath*} \end{linenomath*} is a sufficient condition that the Frobenius norm of $\Sigma$ is moderate.
+As in section~2, we find that the balance condition in terms of $||R||_F$ and $||Q||_F$, is simple in simple cases, but delicate in general.